brosenan/muon/README.md

     stack.push_back(srs.back());
     srs.pop_back();
   }
+  srs_index = cp.srs_index;
 }
 ```

 #### The Choice Point Stack

-The choice point stack (`cp_stack`) represents the collection of choices made through the computation process and still have viable alternatives to explore.
+The choice point stack (CPS) represents the collection of choices made through the computation process and still have viable alternatives to explore.
 For example, consider the following decision tree relating to a meal choice:

 ```
             meal